RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 ## Description

-To understand the main architecture of a pluggable module see the main.js file :
+To understand the main architecture of a plugable module see the main.js file :

 ```javascript
 export default {